 Butters Chocolate – Dublin

 The first time I visited Ireland in 2011, I was introduced to Butlers Chocolates.
-I fell head over heels in love with them, especially the chocolates from the walk-in shops.
+I fell head over heels, especially the chocolates from the walk-in shops.
 I once asked my friend to bring me home a box of Butler’s chocolate when she went to Ireland.
-She came back with a huge box of assorted chocolates and a smaller box of truffles.
+She came back with a huge box of assorted chocolates, and a smaller box of truffles.
 I have such lovely friends!

-If you are in Ireland and run into a shop, do just that, run into the shop!
-My favorite is to order their creamy rich Hot Chocolate in the morning before I do some touring.
+If you are in Ireland and run into a shop, do just that, run into the shop.
+My favorite is to order their creamy rich Hot Chocolate in the mornings before I do some touring.
 At most locations, you will be given a little piece of chocolate with your order.